Skip main navigation

 MPs also participate in friendship societies, which engage in activities with people and MPs from other countries and their legislative assemblies.
 Cooperation groups are involved in both national and global issues; examples include Parliament's Human Rights Group, the Habitat Group and the Population Group.

 The Society of Scientists and Parliament Members TUTKAS was established in 1970.
 It aims to establish positive connections between MPs and researchers that enable the exchange of information as well as to promote the critical examination of planning, decision-making and result utilization in relation to science.
 The membership of TUTKAS consists of almost 800 researchers and the 200 Members of Parliament.About once a month, TUTKAS arranges a seminar to which all of its members are invited.
 People who have completed an academic degree and work in research are eligible for membership.
-TUTKAS is chaired by MP Outi Alanko-Kahiluoto and its deputy chair is Ilkka Ruostetsaari from the University of Tampere.
+TUTKAS is chaired by MP Outi Alanko-Kahiluoto and its deputy chair is Pirjo Ståhle from the Aalto University.

 Parliament has around sixty friendship and cooperation groups established by MPs.
 The purpose of friendship groups is to maintain ties with parliaments in other countries and regions and to learn more about their cultures and social systems.
 Friendship groups supplement Parliament's official international relations.